 The art of Makeup

-Peter Phillips’ makeup is truly an art.
+Peter Philips’ makeup is truly an art.
 He knows how to transcend the restrictions imposed by the industry while acknowledging the needs of the customers.
 His talent, discipline, and quest for perfection helped him quickly climb the highest peaks of the luxury universe.

 By Stéphane Le Duc